tobiasbiegert/potential-crps/wb2/README.md

 # WeatherBench 2 Analysis

-This directory contains code for analyzing and comparing different WeatherBench 2 forecast models using PC and PCS.
+This directory contains code for analyzing and comparing different WeatherBench 2 forecast models using PCRPS and PCRPS-S.

 ## Prerequisites